 - Learn from real users about how they use, experience, and feel about your product

-- Observe usability issues people with different abilities encounter when using your product with and without assistive technology
+- Observe usability issues people with disabilities encounter when using your product with and without assistive technology

-- Improve your organization’s approach to accessibility by building empathy towards users of all abilities and directly observe the frustration caused when accessibility best practices are ignored
+- Improve your organization’s approach to accessibility by building empathy towards users with disabilities and directly observe the frustration caused when accessibility best practices are ignored

 Incorporating the voices of these users into your iterative design and research processes ensures their needs are met by future design improvements to your product.